 Within a short time, key elements of investing systems were humming along on Coda.
-And as the Coda team regularly blasted out impressive product updates, it became clear to me: I needed to meet the founders behind this special product.
+And as the Coda team regularly blasted out impressive product updates, it became clear to us: We needed to meet the founders behind this special product.

 Shishir and Alex’s shared history, unique qualifications, and bold vision have put them on track to build a future of work that the Underscore team not only wants to live in, but invest in.
 That’s why we’re excited to announce our investment in Coda, contributing to their $80M Series C funding alongside Kleiner Perkins, Madrona Venture Group, NGP Capital, Hawk Equity, and Renegade Partners.
 With this investment, we join existing investors Greylock, Khosla Ventures, General Catalyst, and New Enterprise Associates.

 The Future of Work: Docs as Powerful as Apps